 6. Getting Around in the Masai Mara

 Mara tours are often ‘fly-in’ itineraries to maximise your time on safari.
-An affordable option is a small group overland tour, conducted by a driver or guide in a specially-modified 4X4 vehicle.
 The Masai Mara is not recommended as a self-drive destination.

 Most travellers fly into Nairobi’s major international airport, Jomo Kenyatta International, and catch a short-haul flight from nearby Wilson Airport to the Mara’s various airstrips.
 From there you’ll be transferred to your camp or lodge by 4x4.
 The more affordable option is a road transfer from Nairobi but keep in mind that it’s a 270 kilometre or 168 mile-journey to the Masai Mara Reserve’s nearest gate – this can take between four and five hours.